Business of the House Commission Bill

 Overview

 This bill proposes the creation of a Business of the House Commission to improve the scheduling of debates and votes in the House of Commons.
-The Commission will initially make recommendations for improvements, and, subsequently, it may be granted further powers to regulate the timetable itself.
+The Commission will be responsible for making recommendations to Parliament on how to better manage parliamentary time.

 Description